 Welcome!
-This page features resources and books about recovery from addition to alcohol or substance abuse.
+This page features resources and books about recovery from addition to alcohol or other drugs.
+It also provides resources for persons interested in taking a break from substances.
 There are also resources for friends and family of persons recovering from addiction, or for friends and family concerned about a loved one's use of substances.

 Photo by Tanny Do on Unsplash

 UConn has several resources available to students in recovery from substance use disorders, students contemplating a recovering lifestyle, or students looking to take a break from substance use.

 UConn also offers Recovery Ally Training: an interactive 2 hour session, the Recovery Ally Training program exists to expand awareness, sensitivity and support to any individual on the University of Connecticut campuses in (or seeking) recovery from substance use disorders.

 Disclaimer: This content guide is meant to be solely informational in nature.
 It is not meant to provide professional care or recommendations.
 It includes general considerations, but readers should contact their medical provider for individualized advice, treatment, and recommendations.

 If you are experiencing a mental health emergency, call 911 or go to your local hospital.
 If you are in crisis, please call 860-486-4705 to be directed to the UConn on-call therapist.
 During winter breaks, crisis support is available only during business hours.

 This work is licensed under a Creative Commons Attribution NonCommercial 4.0 International License. | Details and Exceptions